Sandra Angelia

-Sandra Angelia Hadisiswantoro (born May 11, 1986) is the Miss Indonesia 2008.
+Sandra Angelia Hadisiswantoro (born 11 May 1986) is an Indonesian model and beauty pageant titleholder who was crowned Miss Indonesia 2008.
 She was also voted "Miss Favorite" by the audience, beating soap opera star Kartika Indah Pelapory.
 She is a representative of the East Java province.
 Once elected as Miss Indonesia, she represented Indonesia in the Miss World 2008 pageant.

 Miss Indonesia's CROWN

-Sandra Angelia is successor incumbent at 13 May 2008 -5 June 2009 (only 1 year hold the crown) and her crown is given to Miss Indonesia 2009.
+Sandra Angelia is successor incumbent at 13 May 2008 – 5 June 2009 (only 1 year hold the crown) and her crown is given to Miss Indonesia 2009.

 Personal life

 Hadisiswantoro is the first daughter or second child of Rev. Yusak Hadisiswantoro and Rev. Asti Tanuseputra.
 Since the age of 13 years, she as an ethnic emigrant Chinese Indonesian had moved to Australia at her young age.
 Sandra is also the maternal granddaughter of the founder of Bethany Church, Abraham Alex Tanuseputra.

 Sandra completed her undergraduate degree at the University of Western Australia, in Perth, Australia, majoring in Architecture.